-To celebrate EarthDay2020, we’ve decided to show off some environmentally conscious, digital companies who are certainly showing us how it’s done.
+To celebrate EarthDay2020, we’ve decided to show off some environmentally conscious digital companies who are showing us how it’s done.

-It’s clear that our shortlist of 5 innovators are mindful of their digital and physical footprints...so without further ado:
+It’s clear that our shortlist of 5 innovators is mindful of their digital and physical footprints...so without further ado:

 Sharing is the new owning in the Netherlands.
 The Eindhoven-based startup Amber Mobility relies on Microsoft Azure and Al software to enable their users to drive electric cars such as the BMW i3 from their mobile devices.
 Cloud services and Artificial Intelligence help businesses to keep their physical footprint down and cut energy consumption.
 All you need is their app.

 AeroFarms use patented award-winning technology to collect enormous amounts of data to create the perfect conditions for plants for indoor vertical farming, enabling precision, efficiency and minimal environmental impact.
 With combined support from Microsoft Azure and Dell Technologies, AeroFarms are able to get to work reducing harmful transportation emissions by 98% on average.
 That’s pretty impressive.